moiexpositoalonsolab/grenepipe/README.md

 **Advantages**:

   - One command to run the whole pipeline!
+  - Many tools to choose from for each step
   - Simple configuration via a single file
   - Automatic download of tool dependencies
   - Resuming from failing jobs